vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 At the end of the epoch 2 and at the end of epoch 3 no payout has been made for the market ETHUSDT and the reward account balances should remain unchanged.

+### Distributing market creation rewards - multiple asset rewards (<a name="0056-REWA-043" href="#0056-REWA-043">0056-REWA-043</a>)
+#### Rationale
+A market should be able to be rewarded multiple times if several reward pools are created with different payout assets.

+#### Setup
+* Setup a market ETHUSDT settling in USDT.
+* The value of `marketCreationQuantumMultiple` is `10^6` and `quantum` for `USDT` is `1`.
+* Setup and fund multiple reward account for the market ETHUSDT:
+    * Transfer 10000 $VEGA to `ETHUSDT | market creation | $VEGA`
+* start trading in the market such that traded value for fee purposes in USDT is less than 10^6
+* During the epoch 2 let the traded value be greater than 10^6
+* During epoch 3, transfer 20000 USDC to `ETHUSDT | market creation | USDC`

+#### Expectation
+At the end of epoch 2 the VEGA rewards should be distributed.
+Then, at the end of epoch 3, the funded USDC rewards should be distributed

+### Distributing market creation rewards - Same asset multiple party rewards (<a name="0056-REWA-044" href="#0056-REWA-044">0056-REWA-044</a>)
+#### Rationale
+A market reward pool funded with the same asset by different parties should pay out to eligible markets twice

+#### Setup
+* Setup a market ETHUSDT settling in USDT.
+* The value of `marketCreationQuantumMultiple` is `10^6` and `quantum` for `USDT` is `1`.
+* Setup and fund multiple reward account for the market ETHUSDT:
+    * Transfer 10000 $VEGA to `ETHUSDT | market creation | $VEGA`
+* start trading in the market such that traded value for fee purposes in USDT is less than 10^6
+* During the epoch 2 let the traded value be greater than 10^6
+* During epoch 3, setup and fund multiple reward account for the market ETHUSDT with a different party:
+    * Transfer 10000 $VEGA to `ETHUSDT | market creation | $VEGA`

+#### Expectation
+At the end of epoch 2 the VEGA rewards should be distributed.
+Then, at the end of epoch 3, the VEGA rewards should again be distributed

+### Distributing market creation rewards - Same asset multiple party rewards (<a name="0056-REWA-045" href="#0056-REWA-045">0056-REWA-045</a>)
+#### Rationale
+A market reward pool funded with the same asset by different parties should pay out to eligible markets twice

+#### Setup
+* Setup a market ETHUSDT settling in USDT.
+* The value of `marketCreationQuantumMultiple` is `10^6` and `quantum` for `USDT` is `1`.
+* Setup and fund multiple reward account for the market ETHUSDT:
+    * Transfer 10000 $VEGA to `ETHUSDT | market creation | $VEGA`
+* start trading in the market such that traded value for fee purposes in USDT is less than 10^6
+* During the epoch 2 let the traded value be greater than 10^6
+* During epoch 3, setup and fund multiple reward account for the market ETHUSDT with a different party:
+    * Transfer 10000 $VEGA to `ETHUSDT | market creation | $VEGA`

+#### Expectation
+At the end of epoch 2 the VEGA rewards should be distributed.
+Then, at the end of epoch 3, the VEGA rewards should again be distributed

+### Distributing market creation rewards - Multiple markets eligible, one already paid (<a name="0056-REWA-046" href="#0056-REWA-046">0056-REWA-046</a>)
+#### Rationale
+A market reward pool funded with the same asset by the same party with different market scopes should pay to all markets even if already paid
+#### Setup
+* Setup a market ETHUSDT settling in USDT.
+* Setup a market BTCDAI settling in DAI with a different party.
+* The value of `marketCreationQuantumMultiple` is `10^6` and `quantum` for `USDT` is `1`.
+* Setup and fund multiple reward account for the market ETHUSDT:
+    * Transfer 10000 $VEGA to `ETHUSDT | market creation | $VEGA`
+* start trading in the market such that traded value for fee purposes in USDT is less than 10^6
+* During epoch 2 let the traded value on ETHUSDT and BTCUSDT be greater than 10^6
+* During epoch 3, setup and fund multiple reward account for all markets with the same party:
+    * Transfer 10000 $VEGA to `all | market creation | $VEGA`

+#### Expectation
+At the end of epoch 2 the VEGA rewards should be distributed to only the ETHUSDT creator.
+At the end of epoch 3 the rewards should be distributed to both the BTCDAI creator and the ETHUSDT creator.